-Researchers said a new strategy is ‘a potentially promising way to slow the progression of Parkinson’s disease and related neurological disorders.’
+Researchers say a new strategy is ‘a potentially promising way to slow the progression of Parkinson’s disease and related neurological disorders.’

 New research coming to light about how Parkinson’s disease progresses is helping scientists better understand the complex proteins involved.
-Just unveiled in the Proceedings of the National Academy of Sciences (PNAS), the research titled, “Translation of the intrinsically disordered protein α-synuclein is inhibited by a small molecule targeting its structured mRNA,” illuminates a barrier that could be put in place to prevent the progression of Parkinson’s.
+Just unveiled in the scientific journal Proceedings of the National Academy of Sciences (PNAS), theresearch titled, “Translation of the intrinsically disordered protein α-synuclein is inhibited by a small molecule targeting its structured mRNA,” illuminates a barrier that could be put in place to prevent the progression of Parkinson’s.

 Knowing that Parkinson’s disease and dementia both could be caused by elevated levels of a-synuclein, a protein located in the brain, scientists thought on a much, much, smaller scale to find a solution.
 Instead of trying to manipulate the protein that could cause Parkinson’s directly, scientists looked to encode or program another molecule to change its behavior towards the protein.